Poincar\'e theory for compact abelian one-dimensional solenoidal groups: Introduction

-\textbf{Theorem:} Suppose that $f:\Ss\To \Ss$ is any homeomorphism isotopic to the identity with irrational rotation element $\rho(f)\in \Ss$.
-Then, $f$ is semiconjugated to the irrational rotation $R_{\rho(f)}$ if and only if $f$ has bounded mean variation.
-The semiconjugacy is actually a conjugacy if the orbits of $f$ are dense.
+\textbf{Theorem \ref{solenoidal_Poincare-theorem}} Suppose that $f:\Ss_G\To \Ss_G$ is any homeomorphism isotopic to the identity, or isotopic to a rotation by an element not in the base leaf, with irrational rotation element $\rho(f)$. $f$ is semiconjugated to the irrational rotation $R_{\rho(f)}$ if and only if $f$ has bounded mean variation. \\

+Closed related to this work is the article by J. Kwapisz (see \cite{Kwa}) who gives a definition of a rotation element for homeomorphisms of the real line with almost periodic displacement.
+When the displacement is limit periodic, the corresponding convex hull is a compact abelian one dimensional solenoidal group.
+However, we consider $\Ss$ as a ``generalized circle'' (i.e. a compact abelian one dimensional pro -- Lie group) and we develop the theory from this perspective.

-It should be pointed out that similar studies of the Poincar\'e theory have been developed very recently by several authors.
-In the paper \cite{Jag}, T. J\"ager proved that a minimal homeomorphism of the $d$--dimensional torus is semiconjugated to an irrational rotation if and only if it is a pseudo--irrational rotation with bounded mean motion (see also \cite{AJ} and \cite{BCJL}).
-J. Kwapisz (see \cite{Kwa}) gave a definition of a rotation element for homeomorphisms of the real line with almost periodic displacement; when the displacement is limit periodic, the corresponding convex hull is a compact abelian one--dimensional solenoidal group.
-So, in this sense, our study of the rotation element is strongly related to that of Kwapisz.
-However, we started by considering $\Ss$, a compact abelian group, as being a ``generalized circle'' and developing the theory from this perspective.
-We give two different (equivalent) definitions of the rotation element for homeomorphism isotopic to the identity, and also present a generalized notion when the homeomorphism is isotopic to a rotation by an element not in the base leaf, which produces a slightly different situation.
+Other similar studies of the Poincar\'e theory have been developed very recently by several authors.
+In the article \cite{Jag}, T. J\"ager proved that a minimal homeomorphism of the $d$ -- dimensional torus is semiconjugated to an irrational rotation if and only if it is a pseudoirrational rotation with bounded mean motion (see also \cite{AJ} and \cite{BCJL}).